tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/K-fold_crossvalidation.md

 ```
 {{% /codeblock %}}

 The result shows that the training MSE is zero, whereas the test MSE is 4933, indicating a severe case of overfitting.
-However, upon implementing K-fold cross-validation in next codeblock, it becomes evident that the model is more overfitted.
-K-fold cross-validation provides a more robust and reliable performance measure.
+We can see this because the MSE in test set is **much** larger than in the training set.
+When we  implement K-fold cross-validation in next codeblock, it becomes even evident that the model is overfits the training data.

 {{% codeblock %}}
 ```Python